 Step 4: Make and Bake the Pie

 Spoon the apple pie filling into the prepared pie plate.
+Make sure to get all that caramel liquid too.
 Arrange the apples evenly around the edges and heap slightly in the middle.
-Don’t press on the filling or you may poke holes in the bottom pie crust that will leak and lead to a soggy crust.
-Brush the edges with the beaten egg to help create a good seal once the two crusts are crimped together.
+Don’t press on the filling, or you may poke holes in the bottom pie crust that will leak and lead to a soggy crust.

 Cool on a wire rack for at least 30 minutes before cutting.
-Serve warm with a scoop of ice cream.
+Serve warm with a scoop of vanilla ice cream.

 Homemade Apple Pie Recipe